 CBEs by Age

-Women age 40 and older should have an annual clinical breast exam in addition to their annual mammogram while women in their 20s and 30s should have a clinical breast exam (CBE) every three years.
-A CBE offers a chance for women and their provider to discuss any changes to their breasts, consider screening recommendations, and disucss risk factors such as health and family history that could make breast cancer more or less of a concern.
+Women age 40 and older should have an annual clinical breast exam in addition to their annual mammogram, while women in their 20s and 30s should have a clinical breast exam (CBE) every three years.
+A CBE offers a chance for women and their healthcare provider to discuss any changes to their breasts, consider screening recommendations, and discuss risk factors such as health and family history that could make breast cancer more or less of a concern.

 Clinical Breast Examine - Screening and Imaging